Joseph J. Quinlan, MD

 Ferenc E. Gyulai, MD

-The Neuroanesthesiology service at UPMC Presbyterian provided anesthetic care for nearly 6,000 neurosurgical procedures during FY10.
-Operations included: expanded endonasal approaches, craniotomy for tumor, retromastoid craniectomy for microvascular decompression of various cranial nerves, and spinal surgery.
-Two separate Neurosurgical Intensive Care Units at UPMC Presbyterian facilitate innovative approaches to the acute care of cerebral vascular pathologies and promote optimal care for patients with neurotrauma and other acute neurological injury.
-The Division provides anesthetic management for patients in the UPMC Center for Endovascular and Exovascular Therapy.
-Services provided by this combined interventional neuroradiologic practice include: embolization of cerebral vascular aneurism, arterio-venous malformations, tumors and dural and cavernous sinus fistulae, treatment of refractory epistaxis, sclerotherapy, temporary balloon occlusion testing with blood flow evaluation, stroke thrombolysis and thrombectomy, dural sinus thrombolysis and thrombectomy, petrosal sinus sampling, carotid, vertebral artery, sublcavian artery and intracranial arterial stenting, vessel sacrifice, Wada testing, vertebroplasty (methylmethacrylate vertebral body injections), alcohol sclerotherapy, and routine angiography.
-The Center is part of the Minimally Invasive endoNeurosurgery Center (MINC), which pioneers cutting-edge endoscopic minimally invasive craniotomy techniques.
-The MINC team performed close to 500 procedures in FY10, attracting national and international recognition.
+The Neurosurgical Anesthesiology service at UPMC Presbyterian provides anesthetic care for neurosurgical procedures including expanded endonasal approaches, craniotomy for tumor, retromastoid craniectomy for microvascular decompression of various cranial nerves, and spinal surgery.
+Two separate Neurosurgical Intensive Care Units at UPMC Presbyterian have continued to facilitate innovative approaches to the acute care of cerebral vascular pathologies in addition to promoting optimal care for patients with neurotrauma and other acute neurological injury.
+We are involved in the anesthetic management of the patients in the Center for Neurointerventional and Neuroendovascular Therapy.
+Services include embolization of cerebral vascular aneurism; arterio-venous malformations; tumors and dural and cavernous sinus fistulae; treatment of refractory epistaxis; sclerotherapy; temporary balloon occlusion testing with blood flow evaluation; stroke thrombolysis and thrombectomy; dural sinus thrombolysis and thrombectomy; petrosal sinus sampling, carotid, vertebral artery, subclavian artery, and intracranial arterial stenting; vessel sacrifice; Wada testing; vertebroplasty (methylmethacrylate vertebral body injections); alcohol sclerotherapy; and routine angiography.
+The Center for Minimally Invasive and Cranial Base Surgery pioneers cutting-edge endoscopic minimally invasive craniotomy techniques, the team has attracted national and international recognition.
+The rest of the clinical caseload includes various stereotactic procedures, such as magnetic resonance imaging-guided and computed tomography-guided stereotactic surgery and three-dimensional localization.
+In addition, deep hypothermic circulatory arrest is used in conjunction with cardiopulmonary bypass for the clipping of particularly inaccessible intracranial aneurysms.

 Same Day Services UPMC Presbyterian/Montefiore